pereznetworks/TD-Project8/README.md

       using gulp.connect to run a live-reload server have switched task functions in gulpfile.js to gulp 4 syntax

+      using gulp.imagemin for jpg and png compression for both master (gulp 3.9.1) and branch versions (gulp 4) despite moderate vulnerabilities due gulp.util...
+        it does work with gulp v4 and... for gulp image compression
+        there really doesn't seem to be another stable, well supported module

-# DOING:
+# DONE:

-      update gulp images task
+    In Gulp 4 branch, update gulp images task using gulp-imagemin
       compress images and font files for production

-# TODO:

-      instead of merging with current master branch make this branch 'next version'

-      review/verify what is needed for 'meets expectations' and 'exceeds'

-# DONE:
+    Migrated to a branch of project to Gulp 4

     Project is complete and working for Gulp v3.9.1 research gulp.util dedup issues